eldargab/make-flow/README.md

 ## Related

-[easy-app](https://github.com/eldargab/easy-app) is a simple and powerful container for substantial applications with the same core ideas.
+[easy-app](https://github.com/eldargab/easy-app) is a simple and powerful container with the same core ideas.

 ## License